 Dedication and Experience

-The CCSD Fire Department is comprised of Fire Chief William Hollingsworth, Captains Emily Torlano, Jonathan Gibson, and Daniel McCrain; Engineers Ryan Maloney, Michael Burkey, and Michael Castellanos.
-Staff is supported by approximately a dozen paid on-call reservists who are shared with the County of San Luis Obispo as well as the North Coast Ocean Rescue team.
+The CCSD Fire Department is comprised of Fire Chief William Hollingsworth, Captains Emily Torlano, Johnathan Gibson and Daniel McCrain; Engineers Ryan Maloney, Michael Burkey and Michael Castellanos.
+The Fire Department is also supported by Reserve Firefighters.

-William Hollingsworth was promoted to the position of Fire Chief in May 2016, and has been working in emergency services since January 1991.
+William Hollingsworth was promoted to the position of Fire Chief in May 2016 and has been working in emergency services since January 1991.
 William graduated summa cum laude from Waldorf University, with a Bachelor’s Degree in Fire Service Administration.
 He maintains California State Fire Marshal certifications as a Chief Officer, Company Officer, Fire Prevention Officer, Fire Investigator and Training Instructor.
-He has been a paramedic for 24 years, and works with the regional fire and arson investigative team SLOFIST.
+He has been a paramedic since 1993 and works with the regional fire and arson investigative team SLOFIST.
 William is married with five children.

 Fire captains supervise the on-duty crew, which includes one engineer and one firefighter.
 They also handle emergency calls and other fire department duties.
 Each brings a specific area of expertise to the Cambria CSD Fire Department.

-Captain Johnathan Gibson has 17 years of experience in the Fire and Emergency Medical Services.
-Within these years of service, Johnathan began his tenure with the Cambria CSD Fire Department in 2004 as a reserve firefighter and eventually worked his way up to the rank of captain in 2012.
+Captain Johnathan Gibson began his tenure with the Cambria CSD Fire Department in 2004 as a reserve firefighter and eventually worked his way up to the rank of captain in 2012.
 He graduated from Allan Hancock College’s Firefighter 1 Academy in 2001 and also graduated from the National College of Technical Instruction with his Paramedic License in 2011.
 Johnathan also holds California State certifications as a Fire Officer, Hazardous Materials Specialist, Fire Prevention Officer, Fire Instructor, as well as, many other Fire Service related certifications.

-Captain Daniel McCrain was born at Fresno Community Hospital on June 16th 1975.
+Captain Daniel McCrain was born at Fresno Community Hospital on June 16, 1975.
 He grew up in Oakhurst California and began his Fire service career with Madera County Fire Department as a Paid Call Firefighter in 1994.
 He attended the Fresno City College fire academy and graduated top of the class in class #3.
 He worked 5 seasons with the US Forest Service on a wildland engine in the Sierra National Forest.
-He also worked as an EMT and became a Paramedic in 2002 with Sierra Ambulance Service in Oakhurst, CA. Once he moved to the central coast, he became employed with San Luis Ambulance, then he became the Operations Director for the Cambria Community healthcare District in 2010.
+He also worked as an EMT and became a Paramedic in 2002 with Sierra Ambulance Service in Oakhurst, CA. Once he moved to the central coast, he became employed with San Luis Ambulance, then he became the Operations Director for the Cambria Community Healthcare District in 2010.
 He has been employed with the Cambria Community Services District Fire Department since 2009 as a Reserve Firefighter and Engineer until his promotion to Captain.
 He lives in Paso Robles with his wife Stephanie and two daughters Madison and Louie ages 9 and 3.
-He and his wife celebrated their 10 year wedding anniversary this year.

 Engineers are required to be certified firefighters as well as Emergency Medical Technicians (EMTs).
 The engineers drive and maintain firefighting vehicles and are responsible for pumping water during fires and other emergencies.

 Michael Castellanos was born and raised in Cambria and graduated from Coast Union High School.
 He started his fire career in Siskiyous County as a Firefighter with Lake Shastina Fire Department.
-He's been a Firefighter for Cambria Fire Department for five years, and two years with CAL FIRE.
+He's been a Firefighter for Cambria Fire Department since 2012 and two years with CAL FIRE.
 He's also been an employee for Cambria Ambulance for the last 4 years.
-He's always taking new classes to stay up to date with his skills.

 SAFER Firefighters (Staffing for Adequate Fire and Emergency Response)

-The Fire Department is fortunate to have many reserve part-time firefighters.
+The Fire Department is fortunate to have many Reserve Firefighters.

-Many of our firefighters are also paramedics.
+Many of our Reserve Firefighters are also paramedics.
 We strive to provide the most qualified team to our community.

 North Coast Ocean Rescue (NCOR)